santtuniskanen/node_example/README.md

 process.env.mysqlString
 </pre>
 I'm only bringing in the .env file to GitHub because there is no sensitive information and this whole repository is made after a practice set I received from school for our databases and APIs class.
+In a real world scenario the .env file would be included in the gitignore and a lot of the variables wouldn't necessarily be determined by us anyways, rather the cloud provider like Azure.
+If someone managed to get access to our source code, they most likely would not be able to access that environment variables.